chrishorton/Hands-Free-Presentation/README.md

 * [Snowboy](https://snowboy.kitt.ai/) - hotword detection
 * [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) - sending soft keypresses to manipulate presentations

 Unfortunately, Snowboy currently is not supported on Windows, therefore making this application unavailable on Windows as of right now.
 However, if you are running OSX or an Ubuntu-based system, this application will work just fine.
+It may be possible to run on Windows by following the Ubuntu installation instructions using Bash on Windows, but that is currently untested.

 Both Snowboy and PyAutoGUI require their own dependencies.
 Instructions for installation are listed below, or you can use the following links.